 The exciting fact that blew my mind is this all-natural soap is totally handmade.
 So, you can rest assured that it is clean from any kind of mechanical or chemical adverse components.

 As for the ingredients, the soap is made from vegetable-based glycerin.
 Plus, there is a list of oil that has been used in it.
 Ranging from olive oil to coconut, soybean, and lavender oil, it's just a full package of natural ingredients.

 Its healing capacity is unreal in some cases.
 Even if your old brush has been abandoned for a month without being washed and cleaned, it can still be restored by this soap in minutes!

 So, if you are into a natural solution to your brush-cleaning problem, here's your bet.
 Confused how to use it?
 Don't worry; the package comes with a free copy of an E-book that explains every step on how to apply it to the bristles.

-10 Brush Cleaners Comparison Chart
+Our Top 10 Brush Cleaners Comparison Chart

 General Pencil Masters Brush